innobright/help.innobright.com/src/licensing/setting-up-rlmd-mac.rst

     </dict>
     </plist>

+You can download the example pfile here:  http://shop.innobright.com/wp-content/uploads/2018/05/com.Altus_.rlm_-1.zip

+Make sure to change the path to the rlm executable `/Users/username/PATH/TO/RLM-Folder/rlm` to the actual path of the unzipped rlm executable.

 .. image:: ./licensing/rlm_daemon.jpg
    :scale: 80 %
    :align: center

-You can copy this example plist above, simply replace the ``/Users/username/PATH/TO/RLM-Folder/rlm`` with the path to the RLM executable that you unzipped at the begining of this guide.

 Once the license server has been setup, you can configure your workstations that will run Altus Denoiser (client computers) to access the license servers to request a license.